WUSTL-Biol4220/home/course_project.md

 The script will:

-1. Identify whether fasta-formatted accession already exists in the `sequences` subdirectory.
+1. Identify whether fasta-formatted accession already exists in the `SEQUENCE_DIR` subdirectory.
 For example, for accession `A12345678` the script will see whether `sequences/seq_A12345678.fasta` exists.
      a.
 If the accession *does* exist, the script will further validate that the file contains two lines: line 1 contains the fasta description, e.g. `>sample_1|A12345678`; line 2 contains the sequence data, e.g. `ACGTACGTACT`.
      b.
-If the accession exists but is *invalid*, delete the accession from `sequences` and mark it to be downloaded.
-Record deleted files in `warnings.log`.
+If the accession exists but is *invalid*, delete the accession from `SEQUENCE_DIR` and mark it to be downloaded.
+Record deleted files in the file `warnings.log`.

 2. For each missing accession -- either because it was not downloaded or because it was deleted for being invalid -- download that accession from GenBank.
      a.
 Download and rename each GenBank accession as a fasta file.
-For example, accession `A12345678` can be downlaoded from GenBank using the command `wget XXX/A12345678`, and saved as `sequences/seq_A12345678.fasta`.
+For example, accession `A12345678` fetched from GenBank using the `equery` and `efetch` commands, and saved as `seq_A12345678.fasta`
      b.
-Save all processed
-     b.
-Accessions that do not exist on GenBank will fail to download; report to `warnings.log` which files failed to download
+Invalid accessions that do not exist on GenBank will fail to download; report to `warnings.log` which files failed to download

-### Useful labs

 ---

 ## 3. `make_align.sh`